dloesch/leverage-ancestry/README.md

 # Leveraging Ancestry in Statistical Genetics
 ## Knowing who is in your dataset
 _Principal component analysis (PCA) and relationship inference using IBD or kinsihp coefficients are common practice.
 As an alternative, estimating ancestry proportions, a quantitative trait, can be more informative._
-1. The script run_admix.sh runs ADMIXTURE; it does 10 replicates for each provided K.
+1. The script **run_admix.sh** runs ADMIXTURE; it does 10 replicates for each provided K.
-2. The script admix_summary.sh selects best replicate by log-likelihood and generates summary files such as CV error.
+2. The script **admix_summary.sh** selects best replicate by log-likelihood and generates summary files such as CV error.
-3. The script ave_admixture.R calculates average admixture for each K per population.
+3. The script **ave_admixture.R** calculates average admixture for each K per population.
 Population labels need to be provided as a text document with 2 columns: ID and Population.
-4. The script admixture_workflow.sh simply outlines the above procedure.
+4. The script **admixture_workflow.sh** simply outlines the above procedure.

 ## Adxmiture Mapping
 _If there is evidence for differential disease risk by population, AM can be used to associate local ancestry segments with the disease._
-1. The script admix_mapping.sh performs entire admix mapping procedure per chromosome.
+1. The script **admix_mapping.sh** performs entire admix mapping procedure per chromosome.
 Provide global ancestry files (ADMIXTURE or RFMix output), local ancestry files (RFMix), KING unrelated output, and phenotype file.
-2. The script parse.local_ancestry.sh parses the output of RFMix into separate files per reference ancestry.
+2. The script **parse.local_ancestry.sh** parses the output of RFMix into separate files per reference ancestry.
-3. The script admix_mapping.R performs a likelihood ratio test (LRT) to determine if the inclusion of local ancestry segements improve the model.
+3. The script **admix_mapping.R** performs a likelihood ratio test (LRT) to determine if the inclusion of local ancestry segements improve the model.

 ## Polygenic Risk Scores
 _Polygenic Risk Scores (PRS) are the linear summation of GWAS summary statistics.
 The PRS is then used a variable in a predictive model (typically logistic regression)._
-1. The script PRS.sh performs the entire PRS procedure.
+1. The script **PRS.sh** performs the entire PRS procedure.
 Provide a PLINK format file of target genotypes and a file continaing GWAS summary statistics.
 The script parses the genotype file into an R-readable format.
-2. The script calculate_PRS.R calculates the PRS.
+2. The script **calculate_PRS.R** calculates the PRS.
-3. The script test_PRS.R tets the PRS in a logistic regression framework using 10-fold CV, Pseudo R2, and area under the reciever-operator curve.
+3. The script **test_PRS.R** tests the PRS in a logistic regression framework using 10-fold CV, Pseudo R2, and area under the reciever-operator curve.

 ## Data
 Sample data is from phase 3 of the 1000 Genomes Project.
 Phenotype data is simulated using the liability threshold model as implemented by GCTA.